vanhanenjjv/ayyws/README.md

   context: Context,
   /* Passed directly by the SQSHandler wrapper. */
   callback: Callback<void | SQSBatchResponse>
-  /* Used by the SQSHandler wrapper to keep track of the records to be retried. */ ) => Promise<Result> | Result
+  /* The return value is used by the SQSHandler
+     wrapper to keep track of the records to be retried. */ ) => Promise<Result> | Result

 /* Creates a SQSHandler wrapper function which applies the given